capsseminar/playenv/_pages/cv.md

 Like many, I have spent my life to date working to make ends meet.
 Like too few, I have had incredible fortune in securing educational opportunities and the support of mentors.
 Now I pursue a new future, in which my work helps achieve greater ends.

 ### I am currently looking for career opportunities in research and consulting with a start date of June 2019 or after.
-I generally make myself available for contract work and freelance consulting.
-Given my current roster, I will be unable to take on new work until May 2019.
-Please be in touch any time if you have upcoming projects or research questions you would like to discuss for future.
+Please be in touch with any questions at all; I look forward to being in touch!

 ## Education